Skip to main content

 Medical — Imputations

 Scores imputation columns for medical ROIDs separately.
-Imputed rates use a different score ceiling (max score 4, not 7) — they can never beat a validated raw rate.
+Non-posted imputations use a lower score ceiling than raw/posted sources, so they cannot beat a validated raw rate.

 tmp_int_accuracy_brit_medical_imputations